sirius248/nhaccuatui_cli/README.md

 * [x] Get top song by countries
 * Download song
 * and more functionalities
-* Improve the UI ouput in terminal
+* Improve the UI output in terminal
+* Add test

 ## Installation